Northern Ireland Environment Agency

-Northern Ireland has some of the most beautiful rivers, lakes and coastal waters anywhere in Europe.
+What can bugs tell us about our water quality as we in Northern Ireland have some of the most beautiful rivers, lakes and coastal waters anywhere in Europe.
 NIEA (Northern Ireland Environment Agency) staff undertake a variety of roles to monitor our valuable water resources.
 One of their main focuses is assessing the water quality in our rivers.

 Water pollution is anything that enters a waterway that has the potential to cause damage or harm to humans or the plants and animals that live there.
 Many of the day to day things we use have the potential to cause harm e.g. waste water from houses (toilets/bathrooms), garden sprays, paint, oil as well as discharges from agriculture and industry.